 - Paper shredding, cardboard, glass, plastic, and grease recycling bins resort-wide.
 Packing materials reused or sent to Highlands Business Spot for recycling.

-- Water stations and reusable bottles replace plastic water bottles across property
+- Water stations and reusable bottles replace plastic water bottles across the property

 - Optional linen change every other day offered to guests